Emphasized Non-Target Speaker Knowledge in Knowledge Distillation for Automatic Speaker Verification

 \subsection{Ablation Study: The impact of $\mathcal{L}_\text{NSKD}$}

 We conducted an ablation study on the hyperparameters $\gamma$ in the DKD formula to show how the robustness of the proposed method varies.
 To save computational cost, we solely present the results of the student model x-vector, which are summarized in Table \ref{tab:ablation}.
 When emphasizing the $\mathcal{L}_\text{NSKD}$ with non-zero values of $\gamma$, all the results exceed the performance of $\gamma=1-p_\tau^{\mathcal{T}}$, which is equivalent to the result of the conventional label-level knowledge distillation method.
+It is observed that removing $NSKD$ by assigning $\gamma=0$ obtains a worse result than the conventional label-level knowledge distillation.
 In alignment with the findings from Section \ref{sec:study}, an increasing value of $\gamma$ leads to better performance, implying the increased significance of $\mathcal{L}_\text{NSKD}$.
-Notably, the best hyperparameter configuration of $\gamma = 2$ achieved an average of 13\% improvements in EER compared to the conventional label-level KD.
+Notably, the best hyperparameter configuration of $\gamma = 2$ achieved an average of 13\% improvements in EER compared to the conventional label-level knowledge distillation.